 If you do not wish to have your information included, this is a decision that has to be agreed upon in conjunction with your faculty, service and department policies.
 Ultimately, it is the Dean and/or Directors who will decide on who is represented and it is the administrative officers that are ultimately responsible for the records in the database

 The system recognizes names by listening to the caller and matching the syllables that are spoken with entries in the system using a text to speech conversion.
 That is why the system will ask for confirmation from the caller before passing off the call

 An automated process updates the data used by the V.R.S. on a daily basis and from the Telephone Directory database.
 The Telephone Directory database is updated by administrative persons as time permits, therefore it is very important to verify your entry in the Telephone Directory and request any necessary changes to ensure that your information is always up to date in the V.R.S.

 How do I get my information updated?

 You must send a request for changes to the administrative person responsible for your faculty, department or service.
 A list of Administrative officers & Administrative Assistants accessible from the Search page.
-Click the link found in “For changes to personal data, contact the appropriate representative on this list.”
-Locate the appropriate person from this list and click on their e-mail address to open an e-mail window.
+Locate the appropriate person and click on their email address to open an e-mail window.